 This web page shows only a small excerpt of our Hambridge research.
 Another 153 words (11 lines of text) covering the years 1086, 1086, 1273, 1273 and 1330 are included under the topic Early Hambridge History in all our PDF Extended History products and printed products wherever possible.

 Hambridge Spelling Variations

-spelling variations in names were a common occurrence.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
+Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hambridge has been spelled many different ways, including Hambro, Hambrow, Hambury, Hamborough, Hamboro and others.

 Early Notables of the Hambridge family (pre 1700)

 Another 43 words (3 lines of text) are included under the topic Early Hambridge Notables in all our PDF Extended History products and printed products wherever possible.